About Classic Silks and High-Quality Sarees in Bernardsville, NJ

 The 'zari' work in the border and the Pallu are generally woven in gold-dipped silver threads.
 The designers that design the intricate borders and the exquisite pallus, along with the weavers, form a team that weaves magical dreams from a few strands of silk.
 Every saree is an artistic creation, a unique masterpiece, and one of a kind.
 There are no two sarees alike.

 The Kanjeevaram saree is a tradition often passed on from mother to daughter over several generations as an heirloom.
 Each saree is normally six yards in length, and some come in nine-yard lengths too, varying in width.
 They are popular attire for a myriad of social occasions like weddings, religious ceremonies, and even parties.
 A Kanjeevaram saree is for all ages too.
 Older women enhance their natural dignity, middle-aged women wear it with self-assurance and poise, and the younger, nubile beauties wear it with a feminine grace that is most alluring.
 Kanjeevaram sarees are available in a large price range to suit different wallets, from the easily affordable to the extravagantly expensive.
 The price is determined by the quality of silk yarn (the count per square inch), the intricacy and ornateness of the design in the body, borders, and the pallu, and the amount of gold-thread (zari) work in the saree.
 Apart from each Kanjeevaram creation being a work of exquisite art, it is a fabric steeped in Indian tradition and is a part of the cultural heritage of India.
 Western fashions and their influences on Indian attire come and go, but this tradition has lived on and will continue to live on.
 And now it is time for the women of the western world to discover the richness and allure of this magnificent silk from the south of India.
 The Kanjeevaram could be easily adapted to their western wardrobe of dresses and gowns.
-A dress made from this silk would add a touch of the exotic and plenty of eastern charm and make heads turn... and the best of the best are available on www.classicsilks.com.
+A dress made from this silk would add a touch of the exotic and plenty of eastern charm and make heads turn.
+Learn more about the price of our high-quality sarees from Bernardsville, NJ.